mehulkar/mehulkar.com/source/blog/2019/12/post-octane-ember-routing.html.md

 that system when the quirks surface.
 The ideas presented here could take several RFCs and may involve other discussions, but I think they will be massively beneficial for reasons other routing as well.

+Now that Octane is out, I am looking forward to exploring other parts of Ember that make it a successful developer experience.

 [1]: https://blog.emberjs.com/2019/12/20/octane-is-here.html